Annuals in the Perennial Garden

 - The pains in the butt.
 A few crops, particularly carrots, are quite difficult and labour intensive to grow and/or harvest in an annual garden.
 They germinate quite slowly, dislike transplanting, and generally do not compete well with the perennials.

 We will now look in more detail at the different methods of growing the annuals and which plants fit into which categories.
-Due to lack of space in this leaflet, the more conventional food crops will be mentioned in their respective categories, but will not be looked at in detail since more information on these plants can easily be found in conventional books.
+The more conventional food crops will be mentioned in their respective categories, but will not be looked at in detail since more information on these plants can easily be found in conventional gardening books.
 However, we will look in more detail at those plants that are not so well known as food crops.
 In all cases we will try to give approximate likely sizes of the plants (height and width) to help you to work out where to place the plants.
 Please note, sizes are based on how large you are likely to let the plants grow before harvesting them rather than the ultimate size of the plant.
 Thus where plants are usually harvested and removed before going to seed the size given will be based on size at harvest rather than at flowering.

 Group 1 - the aggressive self-sowers